Higher-spin composites and emergent AdS$_3$ geometry in the $(1+1)$-dimensional Gross-Neveu model: Emergent AdS /CFT

 \subsection{Dual holographic frames}

-We first note that our model allows for two dual formulations of AdS/CFT.
-To see this consider that the emergent coordinate $z = m^{-1}(\Delta_1/\Delta_0^2-1)^{1/2}$ is real and positive only when $\Delta_1 > \Delta_0^2$, i.e.\ on the spin-1 dominated side of the phase transition.
-Here and throughout, $\Delta_1 = \langle\bar\Phi_1\Phi_1\rangle$ is the spin-1 \emph{pairing field} (a bound state density measuring the strength of spin-1 pair correlations, rather than a true condensate $\langle\Phi_1\rangle\neq 0$, which is forbidden in 1+1d by the Coleman-Mermin-Wagner theorem (Section~\ref{sec:BKT}).
-The phase label ``spin-1 condensate phase'' is used throughout as a shorthand for the region $\Delta_1 > \Delta_0^2$ where the spin-1 pairing field dominates; true long-range order $\langle\Phi_1\rangle\neq 0$ is recovered only in the large-$N$ dual description via the CCN mechanism.
+Our model allows for two dual formulations of AdS/CFT.
+To see this consider that the emergent coordinate $z = m^{-1}(\Delta_1/\Delta_0^2-1)^{1/2}$ is real and positive when $\Delta_1 > \Delta_0^2$, i.e.\ on the spin-1 dominated side of the phase transition (assuming the small phase limit $\Delta_1 \sim |\Delta_1 |$).
+Here and throughout, $\Delta_1 = \langle\bar\Phi_1\Phi_1\rangle$ is the spin-1 \emph{pairing field}, a bound state density measuring the strength of spin-1 pair correlations, rather than necessarily a true condensate in a single field $\langle\Phi_1\rangle\neq 0$, which is forbidden in (1+1)d by the Coleman-Mermin-Wagner theorem (see Section~\ref{sec:MerminWagner}).
+The phase label ``spin-1 condensate phase'' is used throughout as a shorthand for the region $\Delta_1 > \Delta_0^2$ where the spin-1 pairing field dominates; true long-range order $\langle\Phi_1\rangle\neq 0$ is recovered only in the large-$N$ dual description via the species-sum regulation mechanism which we will discuss in Section~\ref{sec:MerminWagner}.
 On the opposite side of the transition, $\Delta_0^2 > \Delta_1$, the natural emergent coordinate is instead